-Article 13 - Importance of prevention
+Article 14 - Importance of prevention

-Fully aware that sexual exploitation and abuse can be most effectively avoided by creating an organizational culture which rejects and effectively acts upon any form of sexual exploitation and abuse, IMPACT has a series of awareness modules and internal trainings available aimed at preventing and identifying sexual exploitation and abuse.
+Fully aware that sexual exploitation and abuse can be most effectively avoided by creating an organisational culture which rejects and effectively acts upon any form of sexual exploitation and abuse, IMPACT has directly or through its partners, awareness modules and internal trainings available aiming at preventing and identifying sexual exploitation and abuse.

-In parallel, IMPACT has developed a body of legal and practical procedures, notably through its Code of Conduct, re-asserting the need to respect the dignity of individuals.
+In parallel, IMPACT has developed a body of procedures, notably through its Code of Conduct, re-asserting the need to respect the dignity of individuals.

-Article 14 - Prevention and identification mechanism
+Article 15 - Prevention and identification mechanism

-Although, through its international actions, IMPACT is faced with the most diverse cultures and belief systems IMPACT fully upholds principles of freedom of speech and of protection of victims of sexual abuse and exploitation.
-As such, IMPACT has developed mechanisms that can contribute to prevent sexual exploitation and abuse such as:
+Although, through its international actions, IMPACT is faced with diverse cultures and belief systems, IMPACT fully upholds principles of freedom of speech and of protection of victims of sexual abuse and exploitation.
+As such, IMPACT has developed mechanisms that can contribute to prevent sexual exploitation and abuse, including:

-- Signing of the Code of Conduct by the staff in order to clarify unacceptable behaviour and in particular sexual exploitation and abuse; - Provision of information to IMPACT stakeholders on relevant existing mechanisms, including the CRM mechanism1, and to ensure that the field teams maintain a respectful dialogue with beneficiaries; - Implementation of trainings and awareness sessions in order to train and empower the teams, particularly for staff exposed to working with minors or the most vulnerable population; - Identify risk factors on an ongoing basis and in particular throughout the project cycle; - Put in place evaluation procedures for IMPACT partners by carrying out due diligence, particularly with regard to their ethical commitments and past behaviours.
+- Signing of the Code of Conduct by IMPACT staff in order to clarify unacceptable behaviour and in particular sexual exploitation and abuse; - Provision of information to IMPACT stakeholders on relevant existing mechanisms, including the CRM mechanism1, and to ensure that the field teams maintain a respectful dialogue with beneficiaries; - Implementation of trainings and awareness sessions in order to train and empower the teams, particularly for staff exposed to working with minors or the most vulnerable population; - Identify risk factors on an ongoing basis and in particular throughout the project cycle; - Put in place evaluation procedures for IMPACT partners by carrying out due diligence, particularly with regard to their ethical commitments and past behaviours.

-Article 15 - Prohibition of all sexual exploitation and abuse
+Article 16 - Prohibition of all sexual exploitation and abuse

 - 1. Any direct or indirect participation in sexual exploitation and abuse as defined in this policy is prohibited for IMPACT staff and the other entities mentioned in Article 1 of this policy. - 2.
-Under no circumstances shall IMPACT staff and the other entities mentioned in Article 1 of this policy, take undue advantage of their professional position for their personal interest or to obtain a favour of a sexual nature.
+Under no circumstances IMPACT staff and the other entities mentioned in Article 1 of this policy shall take undue advantage of their professional position for their personal interest or to obtain a favour of a sexual nature.